M. K. A. D. S. Gunawardana

-Munasinghe Kariyawasam Appuhamilage Don Somadasa Gunawardana (6 March 1947 – 19 January 2016) was a Sri Lankan politician and a former member of Parliament and government minister.
+Munasinghe Kariyawasam Appuhamilage Don Somadasa Gunawardana (6 March 1947 – 19 January 2016) was a Sri Lankan politician and a member of Parliament and government minister.

 Early life

 Gunawardana was born 6 March 1947.
 He was educated at Doranagoda Maha Vidyalaya.
 After completing his GCE Ordinary Level education he obtained a certificate in agriculture.

 Career

 Gunawardana was an overseer at the Land Commissioner's Department from 1966 to 1968 when he joined the police as a constable.
 He was a police investigator between 1974 and 1984.
 He had reached the rank of Assistant Superintendent of Police by the time he retired.
 During the second JVP insurrection Gunawardana was arrested for "anti-government activities" and detained between September 1987 and May 1988.

 Gunawardana joined the Sri Lanka Freedom Party (SLFP) and in 1982 became active in politics.
 He was the SLFP's organiser for the Seruvila electorate.
 He contested the 1989 parliamentary election as one of the SLFP's candidates in Trincomalee District.
 He was elected and entered Parliament.
 In 1993 the SLFP and United Socialist Alliance formed the People's Alliance (PA).
 Gunawardana was one of the PA's candidates in Trincomalee District at the 1994 parliamentary election but the PA failed to win any seats in the district.
 Gunawardana organised illegal colonisation in the Kantalai area.
 Gunawardana was one of the PA's candidates in Trincomalee District at the 2000 parliamentary election.
 He was elected and re-entered Parliament.
 He was re-elected at the 2001 parliamentary election.

 On 20 January 2004 the SLFP and the Janatha Vimukthi Peramuna formed the United People's Freedom Alliance (UPFA).
 Gunawardana was one of the UPFA's candidates in Trincomalee District at the 2004 parliamentary election but failed to get re-elected after coming second amongst the UPFA candidates.
 Gunawardana contested the 2008 provincial council election as one of the UPFA's candidates in Trincomalee District and was elected to the Eastern Provincial Council (EPC).
 He was elected deputy chairman of EPC unopposed on 4 June 2008.